-Intuition is defined as: a person’s capacity to obtain or have direct knowledge and/or immediate insight, without specific observation or reason.
+Intuition is defined as: a person’s capacity to obtain or have direct knowledge and/or immediate insight without specific observation or reason.
 It the “gut feeling” that may go against reasoning.
 Instinct is an innate, fixed pattern of behavior in response to a certain stimuli.

 Intuition is our most powerful tool in identifying threats.
-It is deeply rooted in all of us yet we have learned to suppress it and choose logic over a “gut” feeling.
-If we understand intuition we may give it the respect it deserves by paying attention to it and responding appropriately.
-This may be the key in staying safe.
+It is deeply rooted in all of us, yet we have learned to suppress it and choose logic over a gut feeling.
+If we understand intuition, we give it the respect it deserves by paying attention to it and responding appropriately.
+This is a vital key to staying safe.

-Intuition feels uncomfortable because we can’t figure out the why, why do we feel a certain way, we just know that something is there.
-It is based on the intake of information that our brain sees, organizes, and makes snap judgments before the processing part catches up.
-It is based on truth unencumbered by logic, reasoning, or application of what we want the situation to be.
-Intuition is an innate feeling not based on clearly articulated reasoning or learning.
-We are not fully aware of the facts or reasons for the feeling.
-As a society we are often embarrassed to admit we made a decision based on hunch, gut, or instincts.
+Intuition is uncomfortable because we can’t figure out why we feel a certain way.
+We just know something is wrong.
+Our brains intake information, organizing and using it to make snap judgments before the processing part catches up.
+Intuition is truth unencumbered by logic, reasoning, or application of what we want the situation to be- an innate feeling not stemming from clearly articulated reasoning or learning.
+As a society, we are often embarrassed to admit we made a decision based on hunch, gut, or intuition.
 We want to apply reason, logic, and processes that lead to an intelligent decision as we believe we are too dignified and intelligent to base a decision on something as basic as our gut.
 But in a potentially dangerous situation, you won’t have time to process – every second counts.

 Intuition is an innate tool not based on clearly articulated reasoning or learning.
 We are not fully aware of the facts or reasons for the feeling but they can keep us safe.